AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-11.md

 >
 > See [Introducing Laravel v12](S11-Laravel-v12-Bootcamp-Part-00-Introducing-Laravel.md) for information on updating the `composer.json` file to add the new command options, and then use them.
 >
 > Alternatively, the updated version of the base-blade-kit has the updated "run" commands.
-You may want to simply download the latest `composer.json` file from the original base-blade-kit repository and replace yours as needed.
+You may want to simply download the latest `composer.json` file from the original base-blade-kit repository and update yours as needed.